 What I’ve learned is that unless you are Dr. Oz or Tony Robbins, most people are just Googling for solutions to problems.
 If my post happens to come up on page 1 of Google, some of those searchers may read some or all of my post.

-Hence it’s even OK to repeat topics from time to time as most people are never going to see the earlier one.
+So, it’s even OK to write new posts on adjacent keyword phrases from time to time as most people are never going to see the earlier one.
 This is especially true if your topic changes year to year or needs frequent updating.

-OK, so maybe someday I’ll be a household name, but for now I have to realize that each post needs to be one that draws searchers.
-And then collectively I’ll get tens of thousands of visitors each month, all searching for different solutions to different problems.
+OK, so maybe someday I’ll be a household name, but for now, I have to realize that each post needs to be one that draws searchers.
+And then collectively I’ll get many thousands of visitors each month, all searching for different solutions to different problems.

 I was having this very conversation the other day with my friend Mike of NinjaBudgeter.
-I actually recommended that same tool to him as well.
+I actually recommended that same DIY SEO tools to him as well.

-For me, at least, I did not find that strategy worked.
+For me, at least, I did not find that strategy worked very well.

-- Pay for advertising via Facebook ads or boosting posts or other paid advertising
+- Pay for advertising via Facebook ads or boosting posts, Google Adwords, or other paid advertising

 - Use DIY SEO tools and naturally get good organic traffic

 - Use Pinterest to generate mostly free traffic (in my experience, by far the best of all so-called social media channels for blogging)

 What are the different types of DIY SEO tools & techniques?

 So finding relevant keyword phrases that people are searching for which have low competition is only the beginning of SEO.